AdobeDocs/analytics-platform.en/help/components/c-intelligent-alerts/alerts-feature-comparison.md

 feature: Workspace Basics
 role: User, Admin
 ---
-# Alerts feature comparison: Customer Journey Analytics and Adobe Analytics
+# Alerts feature comparison

 The process of using alerts in Customer Journey Analytics is nearly identical to using alerts in Adobe Analytics.
 However, there are important differences.
 The following sections describe the key differences.

 ## Hourly alerts are not available in Customer Journey Analytics